-(1) Tires and batteries;

-(2) Any part or component of the trailer that was not manufactured or installed by Airstream;

-(3) Normal deterioration due to wear or exposure, including but not limited to rust and cosmetic blemishes;

-(4) Normal maintenance and service items, including but not limited to light bulbs, fuses, lubricants, sealants and seals, slide out adjustments, door adjustments, and awing tension;

-(5) After-market equipment or accessories installed on the trailer after completion of manufacture by Airstream, or any defects or damage caused by such items;

-(6) Defects or damage caused by, in whole or in part, or in any way related to:
+1. Tires, batteries, stereo, television, range/stove, furnace, refrigerator, water heater, microwave, generator, slide-out mechanisms, and other materials, parts and components warranted by persons or entities other than Airstream.

+Please refer to the warranties of component manufacturers for terms and conditions of coverage;

+- Any part or component of the trailer that was not manufactured or installed by Airstream; - 3.
+Normal deterioration due to wear or exposure, including but not limited to rust, corrosion, oxidation, and cosmetic blemishes; - 4.
+Normal maintenance and service items, including but not limited to light bulbs, fuses, lubricants, sealants and seals, slideout adjustments, door adjustments, and awning tension; - 5.
+After-market equipment or accessories installed on the trailer after completion of manufacture by Airstream, or any defects or damage caused by such items; - Trailers not purchased through an authorized dealer of Airstream trailers, and trailers purchased directly or indirectly through auction, salvage, repossession, or other non-customary sale means; - 7.
+Defects or damage caused by, in whole or in part, or in any way related to:
-a.
-Accidents, misuse, or negligence.

-b.
-Failure to comply with the instructions set forth in any owner's manual provided with the trailer.

-c.
-Alteration or modification of the trailer except such alterations or modifications approved in writing by Airstream.
+- a.
+Accidents, misuse (including off-road use), or negligence. - b.
+Failure to comply with the instructions set forth in any owner's manual provided with the trailer. - c.
+Alteration or modification of the trailer except such alterations or modifications approved in writing by Airstream. - d.

-- d.
 Acts of God or other environmental conditions, such as lightning, hail, salt, or other chemicals in the atmosphere. - e.
-Failure to properly maintain or service the trailer, including but not limited to the maintenance of lubricants, sealants, and seals.
+De-icing agents or other chemicals applied to the trailer. - f.
+Failure to properly maintain or service the trailer, including but not limited to the maintenance of lubricants, sealants, and seals. - g.

-f.
 Condensation and the results of condensation including water damage and the growth of mold or mildew.
-Mold and mildew are natural growths given certain environmental conditions and are not covered by the terms of this Limited Warranty.

-g.
-Use of the trailer other than for temporary recreation purposes, including but not limited to use of the trailer for residential, com mercial, or rental purposes.

-h.
-The addition of weight to the trailer that causes the trailer's total weight to exceed applicable trailer weight ratings, or addition of weight causing improper distribution of the weight of the trailer.
+Mold and mildew are natural growths given certain environmental conditions and are not covered by the terms of this Limited Warranty. - h.
+Use of the trailer other than for temporary recreation purposes, including but not limited to use of the trailer for residential, disaster relief, commercial, or rental purposes. - i.
+The addition of weight to the trailer that causes the trailer's total weight to exceed applicable trailer weight ratings, or addition of weight causing improper distribution of the weight of the trailer. - j.
+Selection, use, and operation of any hitch assembly. - k.
+Failure to seek and obtain repairs in a timely manner. - I. Failure to use reasonable efforts to mitigate damage caused by defects.

-i.
-Use of an improper or unauthorized trailer hitch.

-j.
-Failure to seek repairs in a timely manner.

-k.
-Failure to use reasonable efforts to mitigate damage caused by defects.
+- m.
+Failure to properly ventilate the trailer. - n.
+Improper electric power supply or improper vehicle hookup to other facilities. - o.
+Acts or omissions of any person or entity other than Airstream.